Interior Designer Elkhart Goshen Indiana

 After a design work session, the client feels empowered instead of overwhelmed and can confidently move forward and make design decisions that make sense.
 They know what the next step is so they can make the rest of their design decisions together as a couple - indivisible, professional, united - without the pressure of biased opinions or be influenced by someone who doesn't have their best interests at heart or doesn't have the time to discover what they truly want and need.

-They know their home will reflect them and not someone else so that when they come home after a hard days work, they'll walk into a space that supports their emotional needs, and not be a constant reminder that someone took advantage of them (aka: sold them the big ugly).
+They know their home will reflect them and not someone else so that when they come home after a hard days work, they'll walk into a space that supports their physical and emotional needs, and not be a constant reminder that someone took advantage of them (aka: sold them the big ugly).
+In short, I tell them how to be the creative engine behind their project so they get what they want.

 Everybody wins and everybody lives better and everyone loves to come home and be recharged (so they can love God and others better - to God be the glory)!